codeanywhere/documentation-old/connections/github.md

 # GitHub

 With Codeanywhere, you’ll be able to work directly with your GitHub repositories.
-CA will create a [Container](http://docs.codeanywhere.com/connections/container.html) for each repository and you will be able to edit your code directly from there.
+Codeanywhere will create a [Container](http://docs.codeanywhere.com/connections/container.html) for each repository and you will be able to edit your code directly from there.
+Containers are in essence your own Virtual Private Servers run invisibly in the background of Codeanywhere, each one with its own amount of RAM, Disk space and Processing power.
+DevBoxes give you the ability to provision any Development Environment you like or you can select between the number of our predefined stacks!
+You won't even be aware of it being created or started.
+After your repositroy is imported, you can edit and preview your code.
 Then, you can push changes back to your repo using your SSH Terminal!
 Just check our [Working with Repositories section](http://docs.codeanywhere.com/connections/github.html#working-with-repositories) for further instructions.

 ### Creating an GitHub Container